HomeDing/homeding.github.io/boards/index.md

 :::

 :::board whiteadapter
-The **[White ESP-12 adapter](/boards/whiteadapter.md)** enables using ESP-12 type boards on a breadboad and includes some resistors and a power regulator option.
+The **[White ESP-12 adapter](/boards/whiteadapter.md)** enables using ESP-12 type boards on a breadboard and includes some resistors and a power regulator option.
 :::

 :::board adapter2